wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V9.1: 03-Feb-2024 by wavemotion-dave
+* Ported the SCC Konami sound driver from FluBBa to make the MSX1 games using that chip sound great.
+* New overlays for Colecovision Space Shuttle and Utopia.
+* Lots of small tweaks and minor cleanups since the last release.

 V9.0: 21-Oct-2023 by wavemotion-dave
 * Fixed loading of SC-3000 Survivors Multi/Megacart roms.
 * Slight optmization to I/O read driver.